Map Page Overview

 - The Legend - The Legend (shown in the above figure) identifies the icons and congestion color coding used to display traffic conditions, events, and devices on the map.
 The "Map Help" in the Legend title bar is a link to this page.
 If you have difficulty distinguishing the congestion colors on the map and reports, you can click on the ADA icon next to "Uncongested" in the Legend to open a window that lets you set the color used for "Uncongested" to blue, which is easier to distinguish from the red for "Heavy Congestion" and the grey for "Unknown Congestion".

-- The Info Viewer - The Info Viewer displays information about congestion colorizations or icons that you have clicked on the map.
-As you click on an icon, detailed information about that traffic condition section, event, or device is added to the Info Viewer.
-This allows you to see information for several traffic condition sections, events, or devices in which you are interested at the same time.
+- The Info Viewer - The Info Viewer displays information about icons or congestion colorizations that you have clicked on the map.
+As you click on an icon, detailed information about that event, device, or traffic condition section is added to the Info Viewer.
+The Info Viewer allows you to see information for several traffic condition sections, events, or devices in which you are interested at the same time.

 For example, in the figure below, the user has collapsed all the Control Panels except the Info Viewer, and has clicked on the travel time teardrop above the Eisenhower expressway in Chicago:

 When you click on any of icons or congestion colorizations (except for the airport icon), another entry is added to the top of the info viewer describing that traffic condition, event or device.
 When there are more entries in the Info Viewer than can be displayed, a scroll bar is added so you can view those further down the list.
 In the case of a camera, a recent snapshot from the camera is displayed, together with the age of the image.
-For example, in the figure below, the user started with the traffic report in the figure above and then clicked on the dynamic message sign at EB I-90 at Pulaski Rd. to see its contents and the camera on I-290 east of East Ave. to see its current snapshot:
+For example, in the figure below, the user started with the traffic report in the figure above and then clicked on the dynamic message sign at WB I-90 at Cumberland Ave to see its contents and the camera on "I-55 west of IL-171 (First Ave) to see its current snapshot:

 Each of the entries in the Info Viewer has a "Close" button that you can use to remove that entry if desired.
 The following information is displayed for each map icon or colorization: